 Here’s how to get started:

-Background on burnout
+Background on Burnout

 Before diving into why so many site leads and warehouse managers find themselves fighting to identify, source, and retain top talent on a seemingly endless cycle, let’s first look at the greater operational context in which this daily ‘drama’ is unfolding.

 To be clear, and before COVID-19, there was, and still is, an increasing number of employees citing fatigue, stress, and burnout in the blue-collar industry as a cause for their leaving an otherwise fulfilling position (no pun intended).
 Job burnout then, and defined as a work-related stress that results in physical or emotional exhaustion, which can lead to a reduced sense of accomplishment, goes beyond a warehouse manager writing an effective job description.
-In other words, GMs need to look at their workplace culture and climate alongside some macro-level changes in the workforce, writ large.
+In other words, warehouse managers need to look at their workplace culture and climate alongside some macro-level changes in the workforce, writ large.
 Consider the following statistics:

 - Fact: transportation and warehousing ranks in the top third across all industries for the percentage of workers feeling burned out by their workload